nugentmichael1/StateSpaceSearch/README.md

 Course Professor: David Ruby
 College: CSU, Fresno

 This is a JavaScript implementation of various state space search algorithms within a puzzle slider domain.
-Some can be very slow, and essentially hang up your browser.
-Be careful.
+JavaScript is about tens times slower than C++, which means this was not the optimal language to program the project.
+Some of the algorithms like DFS will cause the browser to hang up with even minorly complex of problems.

 Below were the provided instructions of the assignment.

 ## Provided Project Instructions